 If you unpin the chat with yourself and want to find it again, select New chat and enter your name into the To field.

 Use a group chat when you need to talk to a small group of people.
 Start one the same way you start a one-on-one chat: select New chat at the top of your chat list.
 Select the down arrow to the far right of the To field and type a name for the chat in the Group name field.
 Next, type the names of the people you’d like to add in the To field.

 Once the chat has begun (whether group or one-on-one), just choose it in the chat list to resume the conversation and send more messages.

 2. Press Shift+Enter to start a new line

-If you keep selecting Enter to start a new line, which sends the message before you’re ready, try the following:
+If you keep pressing Enter to start a new line, which sends the message before you’re ready, try the following:

 When you want to start a new paragraph, press Shift+Enter to insert the line break.
-If you’ve opened up all your formatting options (see step 3 for details), just select Enter to start a new line of text, then select Send to send it.
+If you’ve opened your formatting options (see step 3 for details), just press Enter to start a new line of text, then select Send to send it.

 3. Select Format to see all your formatting options

 To open your formatting options, select Format beneath the box where you type your message.
 In this expanded view, select the text that you want to format, then choose an option like B, I, or U to bold, italicize, or underline the text.
 There are also options for highlighting, font size, font color, lists, and more.